 Sio Hemis Katsina – New Corn Kachina doll

-It is a prayer for moisture and rain which will help corn shoots grow in the season.
-It is one of the most beautiful kachinas.
-Its many symbols are associated with the desire for rain.
+The Hemis kachina represents ripening corn.
+It is a prayer for moisture and when it comes, it brings in the first corn of the season.
+It is one of the most beautiful of the kachinas and is decorated with many symbols of the desire for rain.